jsonkao/redlining-heat/README.md

 `rasters/` generates two image layers for each city.
 The city-level base layer requires downloading vector data from OSM via the Overpass API and burning it into a web-friendly raster.
 The temperature layer, I'm still trying to figure out how to clip to specific images.

-`OSM_DIR` contains raw OSM data turned into a TopoJSON. `GTIFF_DIR` contains the vector streets/buildings burned into rasters. `BASE_DIR` contains the web PNG assets of the burned rasters. `TEMP_DIR` contains the temperature data from GEE for a certain bounding box. `REL_DIR` contains the color reliefs and web PNG assets of temperature data.
+`OSM_DIR` contains raw OSM data. `VEC_DIR` contains the OSM data turned into a TopoJSON. `GTIFF_DIR` contains the vector streets/buildings burned into rasters. `BASE_DIR` contains the web PNG assets of the burned rasters.

+`TEMP_DIR` contains the temperature data from GEE for a certain bounding box. `REL_DIR` contains the color reliefs and web PNG assets of temperature data.

-`HOLC_DIR` contains TopoJSONs for individual cities.
-I should probably rename `rasters/`.
+`HOLC_DIR` contains the HOLC boundaries for individual cities in SVG format.

+I should probably rename the `rasters/` directory.

 ## Neighborhood-level temperature means